 The SPF levels of these and most oils are not high enough to effectively protect the skin against UV radiation.

-The available studies on oil’s SPF values aren’t many and they don’t prove that these oils protect against UVA rays that can enter the skin and cause damage and premature aging.
+The available studies on oil’s SPF values aren’t many, and don’t prove that these oils protect against the UVA rays that enter the skin and cause damage and premature aging.

 For real protection, your sunscreen needs to have broad-spectrum coverage that protects against both UVA and UVB rays.